energywebfoundation/ew-did-registry/docs/classes/claimsuser.md

 *Implementation of [IClaimsUser](../interfaces/iclaimsuser.md)*

-Defined in claims/src/claimsUser/claimsUser.ts:84
+Defined in claims/src/claimsUser/claimsUser.ts:81

-Used by the claim subject to create token with subject encrypted private data and public data which afterwards will be sent to the issuer.
+Used by the claim subject to create token with subject encrypted private data which afterwards will be sent to the issuer.
 Salted private fields will be saved in the `saltedFields` argument

 **`example`**
 ```typescript